Concept: Charlson Comorbidity Index

 Source of Diagnosis Codes for the Charlson Comorbidity Index

 The diagnosis codes required for use in the Charlson Comorbidity Index are available in the Hospital Abstracts data and in the Medical Services / Physician Claims data.

 Hospital data contains all the relevant diagnoses during an episode of care as an inpatient.
 For each diagnosis recorded in the hospital data, a corresponding variable called diagnosis type is used to identify whether the diagnosis is considered a comorbidity (pre-existing condition) or a complication (a condition arising during the hospital stay).
 Complications are identified by a diagnosis type = "C" (complication) in the data prior to April 1, 2004 (for use with ICD-9-CM codes) or by a diagnosis type = "2" (post-admit comorbidity) in the data beginning on April 1, 2004 (for use with ICD-10 codes).
 At MCHP, complications can be included or excluded in the Charlson Comorbidity Index algorithm.

-The Medical Services (Physician Claims) data contain only one diagnosis code per record, relevant to the reason for the visit to the physician.
+The Medical Services / Physician Claims data contains only one diagnosis code per record, relevant to the reason for the visit to the physician.
 Although the Charlson Comorbidity Index is originally designed to work with hospital data only, at MCHP we have developed a method that can include 3-digit diagnosis codes from the Medical Services data, if warranted by the research, to expand the scope of comorbidity found in the population.
 Note: In December 2018, a 5-digit diagnosis code variable was added to the Medical Services data.
 If recorded, the first 3-digits of both the 3-digit and 5-digit diagnosis code variables will match exactly.
 The 5-digit diagnosis code variable applies to records from 2015/16 forward and may not be available for all records.

-See the section titled MCHP Charlson Comorbidity Index SAS Code for 3-Digit Codes in the Medical Services / Physician Claims Data (3- and 5-digit ICD-9-CM codes) for more information on using 3-digit codes from the Medical Services data.
+See the section titled MCHP Charlson Comorbidity Index SAS Code for the Medical Services / Physician Claims Data (3- and 5-digit ICD-9-CM codes) for more information on using 3-digit codes from the Medical Services data.

 Lists of Charlson Comorbidity Index Categories and the Associated ICD Codes